-Australian politics is broken, torn between left and right, progressives and conservatives, career politicians and populists.
+Australian politics is broken, torn between left and right, progressives and conservatives, career politicians and single-issue activists.
 Nothing is being fixed.
-We have gridlock in government, distrust of our institutions, paralysis in public debate, and widespread frustration amongst ordinary people.
+We have reform-free governments, distrust of our institutions, paralysis in public debate, and widespread frustration amongst ordinary people.

 The credibility of all our political parties – major and minor – has collapsed.

 The 80% of us in the sensible centre of Australian life can no longer sit by and watch the mess.
 We have to find a way to reclaim our democracy and take charge of our country’s affairs.